jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 From paper: Dungan, Reece 2006

+**Day 0**
+1. Materials to autoclave to prepare for RFTM inoculation and PCM inoculation:
+	- Full rack of 5 mL glass tubes with covers
+	- Two 100 mL screw cap bottles (one for RFTM with antibiotics and one for PCM with antibiotics)
+	- Three stir bars
+2. Make PCM and RFTM if there is not any premade in the 4°C fridge
 ## RFTM Inoculation and Incubation
 ### **Materials for RFTM inoculation and incubation:**
 - One oyster